FOR A SUSTAINABLE INVESTMENT AND A SMOOTH MIGRATION PROCESS

 - System expansions are no longer possible.

-Fortunately, most suppliers or system integrators notify their customers in a timely manner when a system is approaching end-of-life.
-If your security system is outdated or nearing end-of-life, you need to make decisions.
-Will you leave the outdated system in place, with all the associated risks?
+Fortunately, most suppliers or system integrators inform their customers in a timely manner about the system becoming end-of-life.
+If your security system is outdated or soon to be end-of-life, you must make choices.
+What are you going to do?
+Leave the outdated system in place with all the associated risks?
 Or are the risks too great, and you decide to replace it?
 Fortunately, most organizations are aware of the risks of keeping old systems in place.
 They rightfully choose to replace these outdated systems.
 By a newer system from the same supplier or a system from a different brand.
 Depending on the system’s role in an organization and its complexity, a system migration can be quite involved.
-Mactwin has a lot of experience in replacing end-of-life systems.
-We’ve analyzed these experiences and identified the critical success factors in migration projects.
-We’ve translated these into 6 tips to ensure that your migration process runs smoothly and guarantees a sustainable investment.

 1. Risk assessment